Sharon Wiggins: Death and legacy

 Wiggins died of heart problems on March 24, 2013, at the age of 62 in her Bethune Unit cell at the State Correctional Institution at Muncy in Pennsylvania.
 She is buried at Gethsemane Cemetery in Detroit, Michigan.
-Wiggins is survived by her mother Estella, sisters Angela and Nicole and brother Frank.
-She is predeceased by her father, brother Michael and sister Pandora.
-A memorial and tribute was held for her in Philadelphia, PA, in June 2013, hosted by The Pennsylvania Coalition for The Fair Sentencing of Youth and organized by attorney Emily Keller of the Juvenile Law Center and Ellen Melchiondo, an official visitor with the Pennsylvania Prison Society.
+A memorial and tribute was held for her in Philadelphia, Pennsylvania, in June 2013, hosted by The Pennsylvania Coalition for The Fair Sentencing of Youth and organized by attorney Emily Keller of the Juvenile Law Center and Ellen Melchiondo, an official visitor with the Pennsylvania Prison Society.

 After Wiggins' death, Melchiondo donated a collection of biographical material, correspondence, interviews, and writings from incarcerated and formerly incarcerated women about Wiggins.
-In 2015, The Sharon Peachie Wiggins Biographical Materials archive was established at Penn State University, in University Park, PA.
+In 2015, The Sharon Peachie Wiggins Biographical Materials archive was established at Penn State University, in University Park, Pennsylvania.